-With stunning views of the mountains of the Mathews Ranges in northern Kenya, Sarara House is a wonderful bush home.
-The house is part of a small eco-lodge nestled into the lower slopes of Uarges, the highest peak in the range.
-Owned by the local Samburu community, the lodge is run by Piers and Hilary Bastard, who have many years of safari experience.
-Located in a truly remote wilderness area, the house is part of the only lodge in more than 1,300 square miles.
-Here, the Samburu water their cattle at the extraordinary seasonal "singing" wells.
+Sarara House at Sarara Camp is a wonderful bush home with stunning views of the mountains of the Mathews Range in northern Kenya.
+The house is part of a small lodge which is nestled into the lower slopes of Uarges, the highest peak in the range.
+The lodge is owned by the local Samburu community and run by Jeremy Bastard whose family has decades of safari experience.
+This area is a truly remote wilderness and the house is part of the only lodge in more than 1,300 square miles.
+The place has a most magical feel, and includes the extraordinary seasonal “singing” wells where the Samburu water their cattle.
 Profits from the lodge are divided among the local community and help to support local households, schools, school bursaries and other group ranch community operations.
-Sarara House in northern Kenya is a uniquely magical place.

 Accommodation & Facilities

-Constructed from locally sourced materials, Sarara House is a beautiful, open-fronted bush home.
-The house offers two large bedrooms with en-suite bathrooms, and a big, luxurious sitting room/dining area.
-The house shares the facilities of the main camp, Sarara Camp, which include a spacious mess area that overlooks the natural rock swimming pool.
-Just below the pool is a water hole where many animals come to drink.
-Meals, which incorporate ingredients grown in the camp’s garden, can be eaten in private in the house or at the main camp mess.
+Sarara House is a beautiful, open-fronted bush home that has been constructed from locally sourced materials.
+Two tented en-suite bedrooms, a big, luxurious sitting room cum dining room, an upstairs tree house library and a private swimming pool make this the perfect safari getaway.
+A private waterhole attracts the famous Sarara elephants that come to eat the nutritious acacia pods.
+The house shares the facilities of the main camp, which include a spacious mess area that overlooks the camp’s natural rock swimming pool.
+Meals, many of which are prepared from ingredients grown in the camp’s garden, can be eaten in private in the house or at the main camp mess.

 Wildlife & Activities

-The Namunyak Conservancy, or ‘place of peace’ in the Samburu language, is one of Kenya’s greatest community conservation and development success stories.
-Large herds of elephant gather here on their migration north from Laikipia to the south.
-Wild dog are found in the area, general game is good and leopard are regularly sighted.
-Enjoy day and night game drives, walk in the mountains and the on the plains, relish bush breakfasts and dinners, sundowners, fly-camping, visits to the "singing" wells, and take day trips to Samburu or Shaba Game Reserves and climbs up the sacred Lolokwe Mountain, which is covered with cedar forest and exotic plants endemic to the area.
+The Namunyak (the ‘place of peace’ in the Samburu language) Conservancy is one of Kenya’s great community conservation and development success stories.
+It has become a gathering place for large herds of elephant which migrate north from Laikipia.
+General game is good and leopard are regularly sighted.
+Wild dog are again being seen in the area.
+Activities at Loimugi include walks in the mountains and on the plains, day and night game drives, bush breakfasts and dinners, sundowners, visits to the “singing” wells, day trips to Samburu or Shaba Game Reserves, and climbs up the sacred Lolokwe Mountain which is covered with cedar forest and other exotic plants which are endemic to the area.
+Private flights to Lake Turkana where you can fish for perch, fly-camping and helicopter camping can also be arranged during your stay.